AbdulrazzakSwai/free-cybersecurity-paths/roadmap/README.md

 Learn the basics of IT, including computer hardware and software, operating systems (Windows and Linux), virtualization, networking fundamentals, and Active Directory (AD).

 ### Level 2: Core Security Skills
-Grasp the fundamentals of cybersecurity, including how different security domains operate, common threats and attacks, basics of cryptography, access control mechanisms, and key security frameworks.
+Grasp the fundamentals of cybersecurity, including the CIA triad, how different security domains operate, common threats and attacks, basics of cryptography, access control mechanisms, and key security frameworks.

 ### Level 3: Offensive & Defensive Security
 Choose your path with focused skills in either offensive (red team) or defensive (blue team) cybersecurity.